TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-editable-data.md

 You can test that the interface works for consuming code.
 I can plug `SimpleSpreadsheetData` into `VirtualSpreadsheet` and test the editing workflow.

 This is a new package, filling out the `simple-spreadsheet-data` box on the architecture diagram.
-We start with `EmptySpreadsheetData`, implement `setCellValueAndFormat` then see what has to happen to make the rest of it work.
+We start with `EmptySpreadsheetData`, implement `setCellValueAndFormat`, then see what has to happen to make the rest of it work.

 # Snapshot Semantics